CCKJon/cookbook/frontend/JOURNAL.md

 Be able to view other peoples' profiles, their submitted recipes, maybe their favorites?
 Be able to set profiles to private

 create a reviews/comments posted for a recipe, allow comment sorting based off recency, stars, dates, etc.

+FIXING NEEDED:

+- DELETE recipe function in private dashboard executes the function before clicking on the "Are you sure?" button